Domestic and family violence

 What is an undertaking?

 An undertaking is usually made in the form of written document signed by the respondent in the same conditions as the DVO, or other conditions as agreed between the parties.
-An undertaking is also referred to as a promise to the court.
+An undertaking is also referred to as a "promise to the court".

 In any proceeding for a DVO a party may propose that the matter resolve by way of an undertaking, rather than by the making, confirmation or continuation of a DVO.
+An undertaking can be made by the respondent on a "without admissions" basis.

 While all the parties to a DVO proceeding may agree to an undertaking, as the undertaking is made to the court, the court has the final say on whether or not to accept the undertaking.